DanielHoj/me3cs/README.md

 mdl.x.preprocessing.msc()
 ```

-The data (we have still removed that one outlier) is now preprocessed by  *multiplicative scatter correction* and *mean centering*.
+The data (we have still removed that one outlier, and the 789 variables) is now preprocessed by  *multiplicative scatter correction* and *mean centering*.
 If we at any time decide to remove the preprocessing, this can be done by calling the ``mdl.x.preprocessing.reset()``.

 Now let's make a new pls model: